-Applications for Public Service projects will be accepted from April 1, 2023, through close of business (4:30 p.m.
-EST) on January 31, 2024.
+Applications for Public Service projects will be accepted from April 1, 2024, through January 31, 2025.

-- 1. A complete original of the standard Public Services Project Application Form must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - 3.
+- A complete original of the standard Public Services Project Application Form must be submitted. - Activities described in the application will be checked to determine if they meet the fundability criteria as established in the Housing and Community Development Act. - 3.
 Project activities must meet one of the three National Objectives as referenced in Section II. - 4.
 The following requirements must be met, documented and submitted with the application: - a.
 The citizen participation requirements must be met as referenced in Section III. - Authorizing Resolution to submit the project must be included.
 The Resolution must be signed, dated and attested. - c.
-All funding Commitment Letters; if cash, please attach a bank statement; if loan, please attach proof of ability to borrow funds. (if applicable) - d.
+All funding Commitment Letters; if cash, please attach a bank statement; if loan, please attach proof of ability to borrow funds (if applicable). - d.
 The eClearinghouse Review must be submitted as referenced in Section III. - e.
 The HUD-2880, Applicant/Recipient Disclosure/Update Report.